 A Tiny Wedding

-A tiny wedding and a microwedding are very similar except that most couples throw a tiny wedding so that they can keep their wedding costs lower.
+A tiny wedding and micro wedding packages Northern California are very similar except that most couples throw a tiny wedding so that they can keep their wedding costs lower.
 Yes, they still have all the frills like a photographer, beautiful flowers, and a lovely wedding cake, but they don’t go overboard on anything either.
 By keeping control of the guest list, and the frills, you can also control the overall wedding budget.

 Traditionally, elopement was when a couple decided to get married right away, on the spur-of-the-moment, and usually in secret.
 Sometimes, couples eloped because their families didn’t approve of the marriage.
 Elopements were popularized in Las Vegas, of course, but you can elope in many other places these days.
 One thing to keep in mind if you want to elope but do it more traditionally is that it still takes a little bit of planning.